dhubler/aliens/README.md

 * Aliens from a previous round in a given city MUST NOT interact with incoming aliens in the next round.
 For example, if in round `2`, alien `10` was in a city `X`.
 Then in round `3` alien `99` enters city `X`.
 This will not trigger a fight between aliens `10` and `99`.

 Items of note:
-* Because of the above requirements, aliens often oscilate between two cities until the end of the simulation when two cities only have one remaining exit path and that is to eachother.
-For example, if the only way out of a Boston is north to Bangor and the only way out of Bangor is south to Boston.
-If each city has a single alien.
-Then the aliens will constantly pass eachother in each round until the end of the simulation forming a form of stalemate.
-Current program does not detect this state and end the simulation early, but it could be considered in the future.
+* Because of the above requirements, aliens might oscilate between two cities until the end of the simulation.
+This happens when two cities only have one remaining exit path and that is to eachother.
+For example, if the only way out of Boston is to Bangor and the only way out of Bangor is to Boston and each city has a single alien then the aliens will constantly pass eachother in each round until the end of the simulation.

 # Setup